Fly By Wire: The crash of Air France flight 296

 However, when the BEA internally came to these conclusions, Captain Asseline cut off all cooperation with the investigation and began to make television appearances in which he alleged that a coverup was underway and that he was being scapegoated.
 In one such appearance, he made a new claim: that when he pulled up to try to avoid the trees, the nose pitched down instead, which in his opinion was an egregious malfunction of the fly-by-wire system.
 Checking the data, investigators found he was actually telling the truth — but his statements about what it meant were a gross mischaracterization.
 The flight envelope protections actually did intervene at the last second to push the nose slightly down, because the plane was on the hairy edge of a stall at the moment Asseline tried to pull up.
 In fact, if he had been allowed to pull up steeply when he tried to do so, the plane would have stalled and dropped like a rock to the ground, most likely resulting in far more casualties than were inflicted in the actual event.

 The BEA also explored possible reasons why the flyover was conducted at 30 feet instead of 100.
 Although the radio altimeter could clearly be heard calling out the altitude on the CVR, and Mazières appeared to react to it, Captain Asseline claimed he couldn’t hear it because the callouts weren’t piped over the pilots’ headsets.
 He also stated that he was using his barometric altimeter to determine their height above the ground rather than his radio altimeter.
-The barometric altimeter measures height above sea level, but it can be used to read height above the ground by comparing the value to a marker or “bug” representing the elevation of the airport.
+The barometric altimeter measures height above sea level, but it can be used to read height above the ground by inputting the local air pressure at the field.
 The radio altimeter directly measures height above the ground and every pilot is trained to use it when flying at low altitudes.
 Although Asseline claimed that the digital radio altimeter was too hard to read compared to the analog barometric altimeter, the barometric altimeter is simply not precise enough to be used for low altitude flight.
 Besides natural barometric altimeter error margins, other factors which could have influenced the descent below 100 feet included the small size of the airport, with a short runway and a diminutive control tower which could have created a false sense of scale; and the high nose-up attitude of the aircraft, which placed the pilots higher above the ground.
 Although Asseline fervently denied it, the BEA also felt that a desire to show off to the spectators and to the female passengers in the cockpit could have led him to take extra risks.

 Nevertheless, it was clear that neither pilot knew about the forest at the end of the runway until just seconds before the crash, and if they had, they might have acted differently.
 Furthermore, the pilots appeared to be unaware that the flyover was to be on runway 34R until they spotted the location of the spectators.
 All of this suggested a lack of adequate planning, especially on the part of Air France.